 One of their corporate sponsors is Campbell, who mostly sells soups.
 The school asks parents to buy their products and collect purchase tokens to submit to the school for corporate rewards.
 Campbell products almost always contain Monosodium Glutomate (MSG), a dangerous food additive.
 What makes this sickening is the people most at risk are children.
 MSG is a synthetic excitotoxin which causes permanent damage to the brain (lowering intelligence by killing brain cells), causing seizures, ADHD/ADD, Alzheimer's Disease, Parkinson's Disease, obesity, migraines, weakened heart muscles, irregular heartbeat, and it hinders social interaction.
 While ignored by the FDA, this is only a tiny sampling of what MSG does to a person.
 MSG is added as a 'flavor enhancer' in processed foods, because foods become so nutritionally deficient during processing that chemical additives must be infused to return them to having acceptable flavor.
 In other words, your body would otherwise rightly tell you that the food is garbage.
 Chemicals are used to deceive a body's normal defense mechanisms -- to hide the yucky taste that God gave us to protect us from ingesting such garbage.
 On several levels, MSG is literally part of a cover-up for what the food industry and certain capitulating governmental agencies are trying to ram down our throats.
 For a school to promote a company who readily adds this additive to their products is twisted, and it is a veiled way of poisoning children to dumb-them-down, and give reasons to encourage the use of chemical straight jackets, such as Ritalin, when the intended effects occur.

 Unfortunately, my distress does not end here.
-Throughout life, a child develops confidence and their social interactive skills progress.
-They learn to make their own decisions, and lose the reliance they once had on their parents or guardians.
+Throughout their lives, children develop confidence and their social interactive skills progress.
+They learn to make their own decisions, and lose the reliance that they once had on their parents or guardians.
 Teachers should foster a sense of independent free thought, but instead they obsessively try to control students in their every move.
 Many teachers even seem to have developed the arrogance of considering themselves to be our authority figures.

 Instead of teaching children about responsible citizenship, they are teaching them lessons about obedience, and about being ruled by authoritarian controllers.
 The school is riddled with absurd rules whose only purpose is emphasizing the power structure -- which is not exactly the sort of thing which stimulates a future of us having a free and democratic nation.
 For another example, they instruct the children which corner they may touch in order to turn pages in books, as if there is only one place where the paper can be touched.
 Only the top corner of a book page may be touched.
 Touching the middle and bottom sections of a page is strictly forbidden.